nirmoy/kubic-init/docs/devel.md

  - squash your commits into one.
 Our goal is to have one meaningful change per commit.
  - when making the PR, ensure you explain the reason for the PR and or link the issue it solves.

+## Running tests

+Unit tests can be run using `make test`

+### Code Coverage:

+Run first the tests.

+Then you can visualize the profile in html format:

+`go tool cover -html=cover.out`

+or use the `make coverage` target

+Feel free to read more about this on : https://blog.golang.org/cover.

 ## Running `kubic-init` in your Development Environment

 There are multiple ways you can run the `kubic-init` for bootstrapping